-All projects shall comply with current provisions of the EPA's "Clean Water Act" (see Tollway DDM).
+All projects shall comply with current provisions of the EPA's "Clean Water Act" (see Illinois Tollway DDM).
 Erosion control plans shall clearly describe the location, type of controls, and scheduling to be implemented in each stage of construction.
 Special resources, such as wetlands, shall be clearly identified along with erosion protection measures.
-Specific project needs, problem areas, and erosion control philosophy shall be identified and discussed at the erosion and sediment control Preconstruction Meeting.
-The Preconstruction Meeting also includes a field review.
+Specific project needs, problem areas, and erosion control philosophy shall be identified and discussed at the Preconstruction Erosion and Sediment Control Meeting.
+The Preconstruction Erosion and Sediment Control Meeting.